-We had the trip was planned well, deposit paid , transport sorted and we were ready to go.
-On 21st February the three of us travelling from Nairobi met at wilson Airport for our departure to Mombasa then Lamu.
+We had the trip was planned well, the deposit paid, transport sorted and we were ready to go.
+On 21st February the three of us traveling from Nairobi met at Wilson Airport for our departure to Mombasa then Lamu.
 Their service was quite impeccable.

 It was so fast and smooth.
 We checked in, gave out our luggage, then we were transferred to the plane and in 30 minutes we were off to Mombasa.